-For gel liners, a product like Inglot Duraline or Cozzette Matrix Mixing Liquid can help revive a drying gel liner, but since you're opening and closing it frequently, replace it every three to six months, depending on how often you use it.
+A product like Inglot Duraline or Cozzette Matrix Mixing Liquid can help revive a drying gel liner, but since you're opening and closing it frequently, replace it every three to six months, depending on how often you use it.

 Shelf Life: 1-2 years

 Pencils tend to last longer because they are constantly being sharpened, which provides a clean, fresh layer before each application.
-However, it's important to disinfect and sharpen them after every use since they're being used on the eyes and lips where bacteria levels are higher than other areas of the face.
+However, it's important to disinfect and sharpen them after every use since they're being used on the eyes and lips, where bacteria levels are higher than other areas of the face.

 Shelf Life: Varies, but typically 12 months

-After a year, moisturizers and toners have lost most of their beneficial properties.
+After a year, moisturizers and toners lose most of their beneficial properties.
 The efficacy of the active ingredients decreases over time, and some deteriorate each time they're exposed to air.
 Others include ingredients that break down with exposure to light or extreme temperatures, so be sure to read the label, check the products’ expiration dates, and store them properly.

 Shelf Life: N/A

 Thankfully, makeup expiration dates don’t apply to brushes.
 They can last for decades if you properly care for them.
 Purchase an all-natural, deep-cleaning brush cleaner to rid your bristles of pesky bacteria and buildup.
 Crazy Merman offers a variety of vegan brush cleaners that smell amazing and make your brushes like new again.

-When to replace?
 If your brush sheds with every use or no longer applies product evenly, it may be time for replacements.

 To answer specific questions about your makeup products, email our beauty experts.
 Then shop our site to replace expired makeup with fresh products!

 About Camera Ready Cosmetics

-Camera Ready Cosmetics was founded in 2003 by Makeup Artist Mary Erickson.
-Having been in the makeup artist industry for 30+ years, Mary knows quality and value and understands what an artist needs.
+Camera Ready Cosmetics was founded in 2003 by makeup artist Mary Erickson.
+Having been in the makeup artist industry for 30+ years, Mary knows quality and value and understands what an artist needs

 She dreamed of having a pro makeup showroom where artists could play with professional products without the typical makeup store attitude.

-Today, our team of beauty industry veterans work together to curate the best quality products on the market.
+Today, our team of beauty industry veterans works together to curate the best quality products on the market.
 We partner with brands who respect the industry and formulate products for true working artists.
 You won’t find CRC in high-end malls, and we don't wear matching brush belts.